scriban/scriban/doc/builtins.md

 - `text`: The input string
 - `match`: The substring to find in the `text` string
 - `replace`: The substring used to replace the string matched by `match` in the input `text`
+- `fromEnd`: if true start match from end.

 #### Returns